CrowTrooper202/baacke-adam-portfolio/README.md

 ## Description

-- the the Progect lead requested another pass at the code for our client 'Horiseon'. while the code did run it was verbose and antiquated and I wanted to stream line the code.
+- I wanted to test my limits of my html and css coding. at the same time i wanted to have a live document that would show my progress as a programer.
-- first I converted the the dev layout to semantic and undated the nessary selectors with the new elements.
-I then noticed repeating and out of order code.
-I then condenced and rearanged code for a more logical approach.
+- I  started with a simple wrieframe drawing to organize my thoughts.
+I then sectioned off the nessary elements to at least get the page some what presentable.
-- I also noticed that the clients name waw left out of the title, and that the images didn't have alternative descriptions.
+- through this I learned i gained more experance in useing flex on a page and my current limits of knowldge of how to properly utilize it. i also learned how to better fomate pictures and inline links into them.
-- through this iI learned how to quickly identify css selectors and their corisponding element even when generic dev elements are the primary element.
+- my goal is to revisit this later to polish and properly fulfil the requirments.

 ## Table of Contents